Deep South Antarctica

 Killer Whales have a very distinctive black and white pattern, which serves as a form of camouflage from their prey.

-The Silver Explorer is a luxury expedition cruise ship, designed for navigating waters in some of the world’s most remote destinations.
+The Silver Endeavour is a luxury expedition cruise ship, designed for navigating waters in some of the world’s most remote destinations.

 The massive tail fin of a Humpback can grow up to 18 feet wide and is unique to each individual, like human fingerprints. © Jonathan Rossouw